samarth1301/samarth1301/README.md

 - 🌱 I’m currently learning **JAVA**

-- 👨‍💻 All of my projects are available at myGithub
+- 👨‍💻 All of my projects are available at my Github

 - 💬 Ask me about **MERN, DSA, Me**